• Skip to primary navigation

 • Dogs are allowed on all of the hikes listed below, but they must be on a leash.

-• Although you are not required to have a Kananaskis Conservation Pass for the Town of Canmore, there are some areas where the pass will apply (i.e., if you park at provincial recreation sites such as Grassi Lakes or the Canmore Nordic Centre).
+• You need a permit.
+Although you are not required to have a Kananaskis Conservation Pass for the Town of Canmore, there are some areas where the pass will apply (i.e., if you park at provincial recreation sites such as Grassi Lakes or the Canmore Nordic Centre).
 To get the full experience of the region and to save the trouble of the extra research, it would be best to just default to get one.

 Canmore Walking Trail